icinganalysis/icinganalysis.github.io/content/NACA-TN-339.md

 NACA-TN-339 is cited once in the [NACA icing publications database]({filename}naca%20icing%20publications%20database.md) [^2]

-- Theodorsen, Theodore, and Clay, William C.: Ice Prevention on Aircraft by Means of Engine Exhaust Heat and a Technical Study of Heat Transmission from a Clark Y Airfoil.
-NACA-TR-403, 1931.
+- Theodorsen, Theodore, and Clay, William C.: Ice Prevention on Aircraft by means of Engine Exhaust Heat and Technical Study of Heat Transmission from a Clark Y Airfoil.
+NACA-TR-403, 1931. [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19930091477)

 An online search [^3] found 9 citations of NACA-TN-339.